pranith256/Cricket-Score-Predictor/README.md

 I have developed a Single Page application using Flask Framework.

+# Dataset

+I have taken a dataset from Kaggle which contains more than 120k records , of every bowl bowled since the start of the IPL(2009-2021).

-The parameters used here are no.of overs bowled, no of wickets taken, runs scored in the previous 3 overs, and wickets taken in the previous 3 overs.
+The input parameters used here to train the model are no.of overs bowled, no of wickets taken, runs scored in the previous 3 overs, and wickets taken in the previous 3 overs.

 The Model built using the Multi-regression models shows exceptional results with 92 accuracy.